aws-samples/aws-serverless-workshop-innovator-island/1-app-deploy/README.md

 ```
 sam package --output-template-file packaged.yaml --s3-bucket $s3_deploy_bucket

-sam deploy --template-file packaged.yaml --stack-name ride-times --capabilities CAPABILITY_IAM
+sam deploy --template-file packaged.yaml --stack-name theme-park-ride-times --capabilities CAPABILITY_IAM
 ```

 This will take a few minutes to deploy.
 You can see the deployment progress in the console.
-Wait until you see the ``Successfully created/updated stack - ride-times`` confirmation message in the console before continuing.
+Wait until you see the ``Successfully created/updated stack - theme-park-ride-times`` confirmation message in the console before continuing.

 6. Now, change directory:
 ```